scottpetrovic/personal-blog/README.md

 Add a new MD file to the content > posts area.
 See other markdown files for reference.

 ## Final production build

+Run the command:
+    hugo

+The files will be generated to the Public folder.
+You should be able to copy that to the web server.